-The changed language setting takes effect as soon as a program such as the openFT Explorer, the openFT Editor or the Windows command prompt is called again.
+The changed language setting takes effect as soon as a program such as the openFT Explorer, the openFT Editor or the shell is called again.
 If a program was active before the change, you must first close it and then restart it.